dlaliberte/bikeshed-intro/index.md

 </div>
 ```

-The `bar2` attribute is `read/write` so it also has a setter.
-Use something like the following markup to define the setter:
+The `bar2` attribute is `read/write` so it has both a getter and a setter.
+Use something like the following markup to define these algorithms:

 ```html
 <div algorithm="Foo.bar2">